dance2die/react-use-localstorage/README.md

 <details>
 <summary><b>Expand Changelog</b></summary>

+3.2.1

+The library is covered by test.
+Thank you so much, @SeanMcP~

 3.0.0

 Decided to go with @TheAifam5 the following breaking change as the type is derived from React type definition.